ThorstenBr/A2DVI-Firmware/README.md

 * **S**: stack pointer (in fact: most recent memory access to stack page).
 * **ZP**: most recent address accessed in zero-page.

 The displayed program counter and stack pointer isn't exact science.
 Of course, the 6502 runs to far quickly to see all addresses.
-And the card doesn't know the register contents of the 6502, however, it sees every bus cycle and every memory address.
-So it sees access to the stack area (0x100-0x1ff) and sees the address of instruction fetches.
+And the card doesn't know the register contents of the 6502, however, it sees every bus cycle and every memory access.
+So it sees access to the stack area (0x100-0x1ff) and the addresses of instruction fetches.
 This can be helpful when debugging a program.
 It's also just cool (though maybe a bit nerdy :) ) to be able to see what the 6502 is currently doing.

 # Photos